-- having received at least the primary immunization (i.e. 1. and 2. vaccine dose against covid-19) with either AZD1222, BNT162b2 or the mRNA-1273 vaccines, - known residency within the specific country, - and no positive reverse transcription polymerase chain reaction (PCR) test before the study period start and before receiving a 2. or 3. dose in the distinct schedule evaluated.
+- having received at least the primary immunization (i.e. 1. and 2. vaccine dose against covid-19) with either AZD1222, BNT162b2 or the mRNA-1273 vaccines (for the purpose of objective #5, being vaccinated will not be an eligibility criterion), - known residency within the specific country, - and no positive reverse transcription polymerase chain reaction (PCR) test before the study period start and before receiving a 2. or 3. dose in the distinct schedule evaluated.